Can Dogs Eat Kurkure? Benefits, Risks & Indian Serving Tips

 ❌ Myth: "Kurkure is natural, so dogs can eat as much as they want"

 ✅ Reality: Even wholesome foods sit under the 10% treat rule.
-Past that line the main diet gets crowded out and weight gain and loose stools follow.
+Exceeding that amount pushes out the core diet and often leads to weight gain and loose stools.
 Natural does not mean unlimited.

 ❌ Myth: "Packaged kurkure products are the same as the plain food"

 ✅ Reality: Packaged versions often add xylitol, salt, sugar or preservatives that are harmful to dogs.
-Only plain, unseasoned food should be shared — read every label.
+Only plain, unseasoned food should be shared, read every label.

 ❌ Myth: "Street dogs eat kurkure, so it must be safe for all dogs"